nuuuwan/news_lk3_data/README.md

 *2024-05-17 16:06:00* · [`adaderanalk`](https://www.adaderana.lk/news/99282/special-traffic-plan-for-war-heroes-day-ceremony) · `en`

-The National War Heroes’ Day ceremony is scheduled to be held on Saturday (19) evening at the Parliament Ground and a special traffic plan to be implemented on that day was announced by Police today.
+The National War Heroes’ Day ceremony is scheduled to be held on Sunday (19) evening at the Parliament Ground and a special traffic plan to be implemented on that day was announced by Police today.

 Accordingly, the entry and exit lanes towards Parliament Road are closed from Polduwa Junction and Kiyanham Junction from 03.00 p.m. on May 19.